joao-conde/advents-of-code/aoc2020/README.md

 ## Running

-The following assume you are at the same level of this README (`aoc2020/`).
+The following assume you are at Cargo project root level (same as `Cargo.toml`).

 ### Running all solutions